pioneers/runtime/README.md

 * `net_handler` communicates with both Dawn and Shepherd.
 It receives start and stop commands, input data for the coding challenge, and information about the gamepad state.
 It sends log messages, data about the connected devices, and output data for the coding challenge.
 This data is sent over both TCP and UDP connections (depending on the type of data) to Shepherd and Dawn, and the data is packaged using Google Protocol Buffers.
 * `dev_handler` and `net_handler` are connected via `shm_wrapper`.
 This connection is used for the `net_handler` to fetch the most recent state of the connected devices, which is then sent to Dawn for the students to see.
-* `executor` and `net_handler` are connected via `shm_wrapper_aux` and a FIFO pipe.
+* `executor` and `net_handler` are connected via `shm_wrapper_aux` and a UNIX Socket.
 The connections are used to pass information about the coding challenge (both inputs to the functions and the student's outputs), and for `executor` to know what to run at any given time (autonomous mode, teleop mode, coding challenges, or idle).
 * `executor` and `dev_handler` are connected via `shm_wrapper`.
 This connection is used for `executor` to send commands to the attached devices (tell a motor to run at a certain speed, move a servo to certain position, etc.), and for `dev_handler` to serve `executor` with the device data that it needs to run the student code.
 * `dev_handler` communicates with `lowcar` via serial connection.
 This connection is used to poll for new devices, detect when devices have disconnected, and send device data and commands between the Raspberry Pi and the Arduinos.
 * All three processes output log messages through the `logger` tool.
 If logs are to be sent over the network to Dawn, those logs are put into a FIFO pipe which is opened by `net_handler`, where the logs are processed and sent to Dawn.